-In this Garlic Mushroom Risotto recipe I sub cashew cream for the butter and the cheese with amazing results.
-You really won't believe the glossy creaminess and the extra flavour it gives until you have tried it for yourself.
-Cashew nuts really are a magical ingredient.
-You can do so much with them and they really help to make this risotto extra special.
+In this Vegan Mushroom Risotto recipe I use rich, creamy, cashew cream and it gives amazing results.
+Stir it through near the end and you really won't believe the glossy creamy texture and the extra rich flavour it gives until you have tried it for yourself.

-Risotto is quite a fast moving dish to cook so make sure everything is prepared and ready before you start.
-The garlic and the cashew cream can be prepared up to a couple of days in advance and stored in the fridge leaving you with just an onion and mushrooms to chop on the day.
+Success Tip - Vegan risotto is quite a fast moving dish so make sure everything is prepared and ready before you start.
+The garlic and the cashew cream can be prepared up to a couple of days in advance which can help save time on the day.
 Remember too that when risotto is ready it needs to be served immediately so again have everything ready, table set etc, so you can enjoy the fruits of your labour at it's very best.